prestontw/bazel-rust-guided-experiment/src/README.md

 and replacing them with mod files or something
 (see https://bazel.build/docs/bzlmod),
 so there might be some pretty signficant organizational changes.
-That being said, this is a nice tool for coordinating with other languages and there's a certain sense of coordination between companies too.
+That being said, this is a nice tool for coordinating with other languages, and there's a certain sense of coordination between companies too.
 Having a bunch of companies use this tool means that everyone can benefit (but that could also mean that there are a lot of changes to keep up with).